Suicide Risks and Prevention Resources and Information

-DCHS offers Mental Health First Aid (MHFA) and Youth Mental Health First Aid training for laypersons and paraprofessionals.
+DCHS offers Mental Health First Aid (MHFA) for laypersons and paraprofessionals.
 MHFA is an eight-hour training and certification on skills to help persons who are developing a mental health problem or experiencing a mental health crisis.
 The training demonstrates the initial help given to a person showing signs of mental illness or a mental health crisis.
 More information about the course is available.
-Visit the online registration for class dates.
-Open until filled.
-Limit 20 participants per class.
+Register for the virtual November 13 and 14 session or the virtual December 13 and 14 session.
 Re-certification is available online, or by taking the full course again.
-Residents interested in the training need to register online.

 Youth Mental Health First Aid Training

 According to the National Alliance on Mental Illness, one in six youth aged 6-17 experience a mental health disorder each year in the United States.
-DCHS is offering a virtual training course designed to help laypersons and paraprofessionals learn skills to support adolescents who are experiencing a mental health or addiction challenge or crisis.
+DCHS offers a training course designed to help laypersons and paraprofessionals learn skills to support adolescents who are experiencing a mental health or addiction challenge or crisis.

 Youth Mental Health First Aid is open to parents, family members, caregivers, teachers, school staff, peers, neighbors, health and human services workers and other caring residents.
 The course teaches risk factors, warning signs and symptoms of mental health and substance use disorders, the effects of the illnesses, an overview of treatments and a five-step action plan for helping someone with symptoms.
-Residents interested in the training need to register online.
+Sessions will be posted as they become available.

 This is Recovery